christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 to two of her brothers and her uncle as listed previously.
 This is how incestuous this family was.

+This book traces Christianity back to its foundations — from the mythemes of Scythian snake-worshiping cults, to the Alexandrian School in Egypt and the Sarapis cult, to the Roman (Bosphoran) imperial cult — and then finishes with the subversion of the Bosphoran cult.

-This book directly challenges mainstream historiography.
+In contrast to conventional narratives, this work directly challenges mainstream historiography.
 My methodologies are: numismatic and onomastic evidence, and historical correlation and timeline analysis.
 The sources that inspired my work are listed in the 'Bibliography' section at the end of the book.

 **1 The Imperial Avatar System: Numismatic Proof and Aliases**